gandharvsuri/Image-to-Image-Translation/README.md

 ## Results

 XtoY : Original winter pics and corresponding generated winter pics.

 YtoX : Original winter pics and corresponding generated summer pics.

+The images seem to a blurry but we can see that the model has learned a few differences in the summer and winter images and used themin the genearation of the images.

 ![Alt text](./Images/x2y.png?raw=true)